Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    }
    ```

-3. Define a callback for the scan operation that connects to a found device and stops the scan.
+3. Define a callback for the scan operation that connects to a not connected found device and stops the scan.

-   Within the callback request, establish a connection with the found device using the `connect()` method of the `BluetoothLEDevice` interface (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothLEDevice), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothLEDevice) and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothLEDevice) applications):
+   Within the callback request, check if the found device is connected and establish a connection with the not connected device using the `isConnected()` and `connect()` methods of the `BluetoothLEDevice` interface (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothLEDevice), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothLEDevice) and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothLEDevice) applications):

    ```
    var remoteDevice = null;